 Seelan Palay has been an artist, filmmaker and activist since 2005.
-For the past 6 years, he has campaigned on human rights issues in Asia, with a focus on Singapore and Burma.
+He has campaigned on human rights issues in Asia, with a focus on Singapore and Burma.
 He has produced over 100 videos, and was one of the first contributors to EngageMedia.
 He has organized numerous exhibitions, demonstrations, forums and workshops to raise awareness and encourage action to bring about positive change in Asia.
-He is also part of the organizing committee of the Freedom Film Festival in Singapore.

 As the current Editorial and Outreach Coordinator for EngageMedia, he is working to broaden public access and communication on critical human rights and environmental stories from Southeast Asia.
 He also manages the Crossroads project on migrant workers, refugees and stateless people.

 Languages: English, Tamil + Thai, Malay, Indonesian, and Mandarin (conversational)

 Ade Tanesia Pandjaitan has been a community media activist since 1996.
 Till 2002, she worked with Aikon Media Alternative, the first media to use recycled paper.
 From 2002 to 2005, she was an Associate Editor for the Bali-based Latitudes Magazine.
 Between 2005 to 2013, she was a Media Manager for the COMBINE Resource Instutition, a non-profit organization which develops community-based information systems with new media technology.